Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: Conclusion

 \section{Conclusion}

-We propose a novel label management mechanism (LMM) for robust training DNN classification models with noisy labels.
-A selectively refurbished sample can be corrected through analyzing the former predicted labels with the Bayesian maximum posteriori probability and time-weighted technology.
-We conducted extensive experiments of two-class classification and five-class grading of DR on public Messidor and our collected DR datasets with varying noise rates.
-Our experiment results showed that LMM can improve the robustness of the DNN when dealing with corrupted labels.
-LMM guided the network to avoid noise accumulation from the false correction and allowed it to take advantage of the full exploration of training data.
-In summary, the proposed LMM has demonstrated its capability on reducing the adverse effects of noisy labels in DR classification based on deep learning.
+We propose a novel \LMM~for robust training {of} DNNs classification models with noisy labels.
+A selectively refurbished sample can be corrected through analyzing the former predicted labels with the Bayesian maximum {a} posteriori probability and exponentially time-weighted technology.
+We conducted extensive experiments of four-class OCT images classification and two-class DR images classification on public OCT and Messidor datasets with varying noise {levels}.
+Our experiment results show that \LMM~can improve the robustness of the DNNs when dealing with corrupted labels. \LMM~guides the network to avoid noise accumulation and allows it to take advantage of the full exploration of training data.
+In summary, the proposed \LMM~has demonstrated its capability {of} reducing the adverse effects of noisy labels in medical image classification based on deep learning.